Or Lacto Fermented?

 I hope this helps explain the difference between canning and culturing and inspires you to get started!

-To get started making cultured foods, sign up for my free ebook explaining how to make kefir, kombucha, and cultured vegetables.
+To get started making cultured foods, sign up for my free ebook explaining how to make kefir, kombucha, and cultured vegetables or see the recipes below.
 For more help, become a Biotic Pro member for access to 144 lessons and different courses teaching you everything you need from the basics to advanced techniques making you a master fermenter.